-Welcome to the Simmel lab - Biological Physics and Synthetic Biology
+Welcome to the Simmel lab - Physics of Synthetic Biological Systems

 Our goal is the realization of self-organizing molecular systems that are able to respond to their environment, compute, move, take action.
 On the long term, we envision autonomous systems that are reconfigurable, that can evolve and develop.

 DNA biochips: strand displacement lithography and gene expression.
 We present a biocompatible, DNA-based resist termed "Bephore" based on commercially available components, which can be patterned by both photo- and electron beam lithography.
 Bephore is well suited for multi-step lithographic processes, enabling the immobilization of different types of DNA molecules with micrometer precision, as shown in the miniaturized, fluorescent DNA-based replica of Franz Marc's painting "Tiger" (1912).
 As an application, we demonstrate compartmentalized, on-chip gene expression from three sequentially immobilized DNA templates, leading to spatially resolved protein expression gradients.

 G. Pardatscher, M. Schwarz-Schilling, S. S. Daube, R. H. Bar-Ziv, and F. C. Simmel, Gene Expression on DNA Biochips Patterned with Strand Displacement Lithography.
 Angewandte Chemie International Edition (2018).